Xenonauts 2: Release

 In February 2016, Goldhawk officially announced Xenonauts 2, with the game scheduled to be released in 2017.
 In November 2016, Goldhawk began distributing free development builds of Xenonauts 2 with fortnightly updates.
 The demo was later released on distribution service GOG.com in February 2017.
 They wanted to get feedback from the player community before charging for an in-development version of the game through the Steam Early Access program.
 Goldhawk launched a Kickstarter crowdfunding campaign in July 2018, the funding goal was reached within 8.5 hours.
 A closed beta was released on November 28, 2018, for Kickstarter backers who pledged £25 or more.
 In the announcement of the closed beta, the developers stated that the game would enter Early Access in March 2019.

 In June 2023, Goldhawk announced that the game would be released in Early Access for PC via Steam, Epic Games Store and GOG on July 18, 2023.

+In March 2026 the official release of the "v1.0" version was announced for April 2, 2026.

 Reception

+Xenonauts 2 received generally favorable reviews from critics, according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 78% of critics.

 Mikrobitti praised the design of the enemy aliens and the improved variety of mission types compared to the first game, but criticized the long loading times.